Abhi010bh/EDAPythonKSRTC/README.md

 - **Git and GitHub:** Version control and collaborative platform for managing the project's source code.

 ## Methodology/Design 📝
 The methodology of the project follows a systematic approach, including data collection, preprocessing, analysis, visualization, and reporting.
-It adheres to IEEE standard practices for robustness and clarity.

 ## Algorithm and Pseudocode 🤖
 The algorithmic approach involves sequential steps such as data collection, preprocessing, route analysis, resource allocation analysis, data visualization, pattern recognition, correlation analysis, and optimization recommendations.